Ego Is the Enemy Medallion

 In an era that glorifies selfie culture, reality TV, and other forms of shameless self-promotion, the battle against ego must be fought on many fronts.
 We hope that by carrying this medallion, you’re able to protect yourself against your greatest foe — your own ego.

-Each coin is shipped in a velvet ring box with an accompanying information card, explaining the practice to anyone receiving the coin.
+Each coin is shipped in a custom-designed box with an accompanying information card, explaining the practice to anyone receiving the coin.
+Each coin has a unique finish and character.

 Dimensions: 1 9/16” in diameter, 2.778 MM thick, 26.2 grams.